theprimarybrain/theprimarybrain.github.io/_posts/2022-02-02-Unicorn-Themed-Toddler-Activities.md

 ![UnicornToddler]({{ site.github.url }}/assets/img/unicorn-toddler-dot-marker.jpg)

 Fine motor skills are not only fun and engaging for kids, but they’re also incredibly important!
 They help children perform important tasks such as feeding themselves, grasping objects, and writing.

-This first fine motor activity is easy to prep, so just print and go!
-All you need is the printable and a dot marker.
-You will introduce the shape, circle.
+All you need for this activity is the letter worksheet and a dot marker.
+To start off, you will introduce the shape, circle.
 Then your child will dot inside each circle in the letter Uu.
 This is a great opportunity to use language like “Dot inside the circle.”
 I also love to have my own kids (and students) say the name of the letter (or the sound if they’re ready) each time they dot on the paper.

 ![UnicornToddler]({{ site.github.url }}/assets/img/unicorn-toddler-scissor-skills.jpg)